lilligubran/Kickstarter-Consultation/README.md

 ### Data cleaning and Preperation

-In the intiial data preperation phase, I performed the following tasks:
+In the intial data preperation phase, I performed the following tasks:
 1. Data loading and inspection
 2. Handling null values
 3. Data cleaning and formatting